HASTE-project/k8s-deployments/README.md

 ## Set up mongodb with helm
 To set up mongodb with helm chart, run following command from a point with access to Ola's kubernetes cluster and with the `values.yaml` file available:

-`helm install --name mongodb-haste --namespace haste -f mongodb/values.yaml stable/mongodb`
+`helm install --name haste-mongodb --namespace haste -f mongodb/values.yaml stable/mongodb`

 Can see an issue in the logs on startup..
 "mongodb INFO ==> No injected configuration files found.
 Creating default config files..."
 Cause is unknown.
 With this error, clients are not able to connect.

-`helm delete --purge mongodb-haste`
+`helm delete --purge haste-mongodb`

 Any additional parameters can be configured with additional `--set <param>=<value>` entries, full list of parameters available at https://github.com/helm/charts/tree/master/stable/mongodb